 The direct-expense method of accounting is used for planned major maintenance activities.
 Maintenance costs are recognized as expense when maintenance services are performed.
 During the year ended December 31, 2008, the Coffeyville nitrogen plant completed a major scheduled turnaround.
 Costs of approximately \$3,343,000 associated with the turnaround are included in direct operating expenses (exclusive of depreciation and amortization).
 The Coffeyville refinery completed a major scheduled turnaround in 2007.
 Costs of approximately \$76,393,000 and \$3,984,000, associated with the 2007 turnaround, were included in direct operating expenses (exclusive of depreciation and amortization) for the year ended December 31, 2007 and December 31, 2006, respectively.
-During the year ended December 31, 2006, the Coffeyville nitrogen plant completed a major scheduled turnaround are included in direct operating expenses (exclusive of approximately \$2,571,000 associated with the turnaround are included in direct operating expenses (exclusive of depreciation and amortization).
+During the year ended December 31, 2007, and December 31, 2006, respectively.
+During the year ended December 31, 2006, the Coffeyville nitrogen plant completed a major scheduled turnaround.
+Costs of approximately \$2,571,000 associated with the turnaround are included in direct operating expenses (exclusive of depreciation and amortization).